suffolklibraries/sljekyll/_events/chantry-2020-02-22-ice-queen.md

 breadcrumb: y
 ---

-Enjoy stories, party games, photos and more with the Ice Queen this half-term.
+Enjoy stories, songs, party games and more with the Ice Queen this half-term.

 Advance booking by contacting the library is essential.